DhiWise/dhiwise-nodejs/README.md

 # Nodejs Code Generator
 <p>
-Node Code Generator is a Open-source package with Ui and APIs to Generate a Backend application using nodejs with different architectures and databases.
+Node Code Generator accelerates your existing app development process and helps you build web apps instantly with production ready source code.
+With this package you can create configurable nodejs applications.
 <br/>
-<a href="https://github.com/DhiWise/nodejs-code-generator/issues">Report Bug/Request Feature</a>
 </p>

 ## Table of contents